xd009642/mdbook-chess/README.md

 moves: ["e4", "c6", "d4", "d5"]
 ```

+Generally, if there's a syntax error in the markdown there's a reasonable
+chance you'll see a bunch of SVG text dumped into the book.
+If this happens
+read the log messages and hopefully an answer will be gleaned.

+# Roadmap

+# Potential future features

+These are features I'd be willing to do if there was demand and they were
+sufficiently easy or willing to accept PRs for.

+* GIF generation
+* Move arrows
+* Styling and theming
+* More layout options in page
+* Rank and file labels

+# Unlikely features

+These are features where they will only be added via PR but the PR may
+not be accepted

+* Chess variants
+* Eval bar

 # License and Copyright

 All chess SVGs were created by Wikimedia user Cburnett and are CC BY-SA 3.0